 FREE KEYNOTE!
 The 2014 ECE Conference is now partnered with the USGBC Green Schools Summit to offer registered attendees an additional benefit!

 Your ECE Conference registration will now entitle you, at no additional charge, to attend the closing keynote by the internationally recognized brain scientist and author, Dr. John Medina, at the Green Schools Summit on November 14, 2014 at Denver University.

-And a big thank you to our recent additions of sponsors and exhibitors for the 2014 Conference!
+And a big thank you to all of our sponsors and exhibitors for the 2014 Conference!

-Last but not least, thank you to all of the speakers, attendees, sponsors, and exhibitors who made our first two conferences informative and valuable experiences, enabling attendees to design and develop high performance early learning environments.
+Last but not least, thank you to all of the speakers, attendees, sponsors, and exhibitors who made all three of our past conferences informative and valuable experiences, enabling attendees to design and develop high performance early learning environments.

 We would also like to thank attendees for all of the feedback we have received.
-We will be working to make the 2014 conference an even more valuable and inspiring experience for everyone.
+We will be working to make future conferences even more valuable and inspiring for everyone.
 Here are a few testimonials from past conference attendees: